Rank #1 on Google Maps

 Important: Always review a Skill’s code before enabling it on a production server.
 Community skill quality varies.

 Check what file system permissions each Skill needs.
-Remove anything your agent doesn’t actually require.
+Remove anything your agent doesn’t require.

 Start with one or two Skills.
 Get comfortable.
 Then expand.